Walter: Castor beans.

 And obviously, sound good and be realistic!

-Next week I’ll describe the dilemma I had with my dialogue in Sugar Island – and the solution I found.
+In my next News post, I’ll describe the dilemma I had with my dialogue in Sugar Island – and the solution I found.
 Let me know how you get on with writing your own dialogue.